pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 ## Step 1 &mdash; Create a Bucket

 We'll first create the GCP storage bucket that will store our HTML files.
-Before we do that, we need to import the GCP provider into our project
+Before we do that, we need to import the GCP provider into our project at the top with the other import statements:

 ```python
 import pulumi_gcp as gcp